-The deficit for the year is disclosed in the Statement of Profit or Loss and Other Comprehensive Income and includes all sources of income for the year.

-The surplus from ordinary activities (prior to adjustments of extraordinary items, incl. property valuation adjustment) for the year ended 30 June 2020 amounted to \$5,521K (prior year surplus \$3,458K).
-The one-off extraordinary items of \$24,644K have resulted a deficit of \$19,123K.
+The surplus for the year is disclosed in the Statement of Profit or Loss and Other Comprehensive Income and includes all sources of income for the year.
+The surplus from ordinary activities for the year ended 30 June 2021 amounted to \$13,903K (prior year deficit \$21,173K, inclusive of extraordinary activities occurred in the financial year).